REASONS FOR NEUTERING PET'S

 If you have an indoor cat, do yourself and the kitten a favour and neuter by 6 months of age.

-This will in the majority of cases prevent "spraying" (marking
+This will in the majority of cases prevent "spraying" (marking his territory)

 Cats are the most territorial animal on the planet and eventually he will mark your home,